dgatlin/DL-Recommendation-System/README.md

  These embeddings are then combined and processed through additional layers to predict the user's preference or rating for a particular item.

-By leveraging deep learning techniques, such as non-linear activations, regularization, learning rate schedules, and different optimizers, the model can learn complex patterns and dependencies present in the user-item interactions.
-This allows for more accurate and personalized recommendations, as the model can capture intricate relationships between users and items that may not be captured by traditional matrix factorization methods.

 ## Spark Distributed Model Training
 ![My Image](img/spark.png)